 Identifying and Management of IT Risks

 Globe recognizes that IT risks such as technology shift risk, change program risk, competition risk, cyber threats, data privacy, and business disruptions remain part of our top risks, which is why we have set out practices and procedures to address these including, but not limited to, partnering with relevant institutions such as the Philippine Disaster Recovery Foundation (PDRF).
-The detailed discussion on our IT risks, cyber threats, and business disruptions as well as our action to protect our business against these are included in our annual reports, including our 2017 Integrated Report (pp. 34, 47, 87, 122-123).
+The detailed discussion on our IT risks, cyber threats, and business disruptions as well as our action to protect our business against these are included in our annual reports, including our 2021 Integrated Report.

 Unlike most organizations, we have our Information Security and Data Privacy Division (ISDP), which is a fully operationalized, independent group that focuses on Globe's privacy and cybersecurity matters.
 ISDP is led by our Chief Information Security Officer (CISO) Mr. Anton Reynaldo M. Bonifacio.
 Mr. Bonifacio reports directly to our CTIO together with our CTO, for complete governance and enforcement of policies especially those in relation to cybersecurity and data privacy.

 IT Governance and Cybersecurity Report to the Board